Backstage Pass

 3. Involve Stakeholders Early

 When it comes to event planning, starting late is a common—and costly—mistake.
-At Stagedge, we recommend giving yourself at least a year of lead time.
+Give yourself at least a year of lead time.

 5. Don’t Cut Corners on Homework and Preparation